If you are traveling in the Cagliari area, wine tasting at Cantine Argiolas Serdiana is a must!

 How to get to Cantine Argiolas

-You will need to take State Road SS 554, turn towards Dolianova-Ballao and take State Road SS 387 all the way to Serdiana.
-It takes about twenty minutes.
+From Cagliari, will need to follow State Road SS 554, turn left towards Dolianova-Ballao and take State Road SS 387 all the way to Serdiana.
+It takes about 30 minutes to get there depending on your starting point in Cagliari.

 Further Readings